How do Swagtron City Commuter vs. Razor RX200 stack up?

 Now onto safety.
 Brakes are one of the most important safety features of an electric scooter, and may be the only difference between a safely completed journey and a trip to the emergency room.
 There are a number of different brake options available for electric scooters, all of which have their respective pros and cons.

 Disc brakes have the best braking power, give excellent control and perform well in all conditions, although they do require maintenance, and are usually the most expensive.
 Foot brakes are lightweight, simple, and require no maintenance, but tend to perform poorly when compared to other types, are slower to activate and need a specific riding position.
 Drum brakes are also low maintenance, and better performing, particularly in wet conditions, but are heavier and complicated to disassemble.

 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Swagtron City Commuter has Disc breaks, and Razor RX200 has Disc breaks.
+Swagtron City Commuter has Disc brakes, and Razor RX200 has Disc brakes.